binocarlos/viking-dev/README.md

 $ vagrant up
 ```

-This will bring up 3 servers - viking-0, viking-1 and viking-2
+This will bring up 3 servers

 ## license